kevincittadini/kevincittadini/README.md

 Hi, thanks for passing by 🖖

-I'm a Software Engineer working at @soisy. 💻 🤓
+I'm a Software Engineer. 💻 🤓
 I develop web and mobile applications using web technologies.

 I've been having a crush on open source software lately, but still looking into it 😄